InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 ## Repo structure

-At the top level of the repository exists the project README and the global .gitignore file.
+At the top level of the repository exists a folder with previous training workshop materials, the project README, and the global .gitignore file.

 Within the "analyses" folder exists the following: